giacomo-cc/thewhale/_posts/2023-02-10-minus-one-greater-than-zero.md

 tags: solidity evm
 ---

-Solidity offers the possibility for developers to write pseudo-assembly in smart contract, this of course have huge impacts in terms of performance, gas costs and readibility.
+Solidity offers the possibility for developers to write pseudo-assembly in ethereum smart contract, this of course have huge impacts in terms of performance, gas costs and readibility.
 The dialect is called [yul](https://docs.soliditylang.org/en/v0.8.17/yul.html) and looks like this:

 ```solidity
 function readWithYul() public view returns (uint256 data) {